Noncommutative hyperbolic metrics: An application to a problem in free probability

-In order to argue that Theorem \ref{semigr} solves to a certain extent the problem of defining free convolution powers of unbounded selfadjoint random variables, let us show that if $X=X^*\in M$, then $h_X(b)=E[(b-X)^{-1}]^{-1}-b$ satisfies the hypothesis of Theorem \ref{semigr}.
+In order to argue that Theorem \ref{semigr} solves the problem of defining free convolution powers of distributions of unbounded selfadjoint random variables in the context of Definition \ref{distri} and Hypotheses (H1), (H2), let us show that if $X=X^*\in M$, then $h_X(b)=E[(b-X)^{-1}]^{-1}-b$ satisfies the hypothesis of Theorem \ref{semigr}.
 Fix $b=u+iv$, $u=u^*,v>0$.
 Then